-One Salford hospice will be forever grateful for the funding from a group of Mancunians after their charity bike ride from Barcelona to Manchester.
+A Salford hospice will be forever grateful to a group of Mancunians after their charity bike ride from Barcelona to Manchester.

-When Andy Mitten’s father was unable to return home from Salford Royal hospital a month prior to his death resultant of a lack of ambulances after a six-hour wait in which his brother eventually took him home, he remembered that small detail.
+Fundraiser Andy Mitten’s terminally-ill father had been unable to return home from Salford Royal Hospital a month before his death due to a shortage of ambulances.
+After a six-hour wait, his brother eventually took him home, but the family remembered that small detail.

-After his father passed away from cancer at St Ann’s Hospice in Little Hulton in November 2018, the Mitten family were struck by the level of care and decided to use the funds raised for the ride in memory of Charlie Mitten to support the Hospice.
+After his father died from cancer at St Ann’s Hospice in Little Hulton in November 2018, Andy was struck by the level of care and decided to use the funds raised for the ride in memory of Charlie Mitten to support the hospice.

 Andy said: “He was there four hours, barely conscious, but my family really felt support in those four hours and they were overcome with it and we felt that they were worthy recipients.

 “When I came to the hospice, I thought ‘do you need anything tangible?’
 I know that the running costs are £20,000 a day, but I like the idea that if we could provide something tangible then we can sell that idea.

 “They said we’d love an ambulance and it was £40,000.
 I thought that’s a lot but it’s not £4 million, we’ve got half a chance.

 “I knew that we had good connections and people knew us through work as a journalist so we could get the message out to a lot of people and we set about organising it.

 “After a few pints at his funeral, we had about 200 people who were up for cycling, then the next day it was down to like three or four.”

 As it turned out, within the group of family and friends, there were five on their bikes and two drivers who joined forces to complete the 2,000km route to ensure, as Andy put it, some good could come from his dad dying.